xdeama/personal-site-hugo/README.md

 # personal-site-hugo
-My personal website https://dmalo.de made with Hugo, a self made custom theme and fluid responsive CSS.
+My personal website https://dmalo.de made with Hugo, a custom theme and fluid responsive CSS.
 Inspired by https://andy-bell.co.uk/ and his guide on CSS https://every-layout.dev.
-Actually, I made this website mainly because I needed an excuse to start a css project from scratch, without Bootstrap, Tailwind or readymade themes.

 # status
 Theme and CSS in need of cleanup and are not yet standalone usable.